-Lizotte's use of color and the impasto-like application of the medium itself is also very seductive.
+Lizotte's use of color, and the impasto-like application of the medium itself, along with her understanding of space and form, is also very seductive.
 The thickness of the paint seems to mirror the deeper hidden content of the paintings themselves as though we as viewers must continue delving into the fractured narratives.
 For example, in another work, a starkly enigmatic face appears from out of the surrounding darkness.
 A few simple lines delineate a woman's anguished face.
 As with other images, a central figure occupies the middle ground of the painting, the surrounding landscape again a torrent of inscrutable blooms.
 Lizotte repeats a series of visual motifs again and again to great effect, and each appears to symbolize some aspect of loss, love and the passage of time.

 It is true that in Lizotte's paintings, “the violets in the mountains have broken the rocks,” but I would take this a step further to say that the violets in the mountains have forsaken the rocks for a wider expanse of terrain, a broader landscape in which to grow and thrive.
 Each of the works in this exhibition commemorate loss as a means of transformation and rebirth, a celebration of the past, the present and the future simultaneously.
 We long to know the stories that inform the work, but more importantly, these paintings implicate us in our own stories, our own longings, our own itinerant hopes and desires.